What cinemas are in DCM’s portfolio?

 and a number of high-quality independent sites.

-The Cinema Exhibitors Association (CEA) is the national trade association for cinema operators in the UK.
-The CEA represents the interests of over 90% of the UK cinema operators.
-The CEA advocates on behalf of the UK cinema sector at international, national, and regional level.
+The UK Cinema Association (UKCA) is the national trade association for cinema operators in the UK.
+The UKCA represents the interests of over 90% of the UK cinema operators.
+The UKCA advocates on behalf of the UK cinema sector at international, national, and regional level.
 It lobbies the Government along with other sectors of the UK film industry, particularly distribution, also working with others within the industry to promote the value of cinema to the public.
 In addition it provides advice and support to individual members on interpreting and adhering to legislation and regulation, and in dealing with day to day operational issues when appropriate.

 Who are the CAA?